keesiemeijer/wp-plugin-parser/README.md

 Tested up to: 4.9
 Parsed JSON: 4.9

 This plugin parses WordPress plugins to see which (PHP, WP, plugin) functions and classes they use.
-The [WP Parser](https://github.com/WordPress/phpdoc-parser) plugin is used to parse the plugins.
+The [WP Parser](https://github.com/WordPress/phpdoc-parser) is used to parse plugins.

 After parsing the minimum `Requires at least` version is calculated.
 Warnings are displayed if `deprecated` WordPress functions or classes are used by a plugin.
 Blacklisted functions, you can set in the settings page, also generate warnings if found.